JamesZhao01/wi21-cse110-lab4/part1/part1.md

 16. When comparing two operands of different types, == will implicitly convert both values to numbers and check for equality based on that.
 However, === also checks for equality between the datatypes of the operands, so any === statement involving two different data types will always result in false.

+17. 'How are you?'.
+Because a comparison of two different types is performed, javascript turns true into 1.
+Because 2 != 1, the `if` statement does not run.
+Next, the `else if` is checked.
+Because 2 is converted to true as a Boolean, the `else if` condition is true, and 'How are you?' is printed.

+19. [6, 8, 10].
+In modifyArray, for every element in the passed in array, modifyArray calls `callback(array[i], function(x){return x * 2})`.
+Within the callback function, doSomething, the parameter callback is called with num + 2.
+Thus, first 2 is added to the number, and this number is passed into the `2*x` function.
+Thus, every `item` in `array` will be changed to `(item + 2) * 2`.
+Thus, [6, 8, 10] will be outputted.

+21. 1 4 3 2.
+1 and 4 both print immediately as they are not in any timeout.
+Next 3 is printed, as it is printed on the next event cycle.
+Lastly, 2 is printed because it is set to print after a 1 second timer expires.